User profile photo

 No big deal.
 Just remember to prepare the photo in a graphics editor, so that it has the correct size.
 Now repeat the steps for your whole organization.
 You can also use a script -

 ForEach-Object loop should get the job done.
-Just remember that you have to ready a list of all users in CSV format, prepare all the pictures and format their names right so that the script uploads the avatars to the right users.
+Just remember that you have to prepare a list of all users in CSV format, adjust all the pictures and format their names right so that the script uploads the avatars to the right users.
 You will surely have something to keep you busy, right?
 There is another way, though:

 Bulk upload using a convenient GUI